-On successful completion of this course, students will be able to do the following:
+On successful completion of the course, students will be able to do the following:

-1. Articulate how the operations function contributes to the achievement of a hotel's strategic goals, and how the various divisions of the hotel interrelate.
+- Articulate how operations contributes to the achievement of a tourism business's strategic goals, and how the various functional areas of tourism businesses interrelate. - Evaluate and use appropriate tools and techniques such as process flowcharting to improve efficiencies, manage revenue, control costs, and deploy materials and staff to maintain quality, ensure safety, and meet customer expectations. - Analyze and apply supply chain management solutions and cost controls to manage business expenses while delivering on the company's brand promise. - Assess approaches to solving operational problems specific to tourism businesses, then use them to analyze processes in all functional areas.

+• Evaluate approaches to solving operational problems specific to tourism businesses.

-- 2. Evaluate and apply appropriate techniques in order to manage revenue, control costs, measure quality, ensure safety and maintain consistency in a hotel or resort - 3.
-Evaluate and apply appropriate techniques such as process flowcharting to analyze processes in all functional areas of a hotel or resort - 4.
-Critically evaluate operations processes within hotels, develop solutions for operational problems, and create a business case for why added services or various product development strategies are good for profitability. - 5.
-Determine the process to manage several crisis scenarios in a hotel or resort context.
+Evaluate operations processes within tourism businesses, develop solutions for operational problems, and create a business case for why added services or various product development strategies are good for profitability.

+• Manage crisis situations in a tourism operations context.

-COURSE CONTENT
+COURSE CONTENT: